 This article was first published in the International Review of the Red Cross.

-Dr Françoise Duroch has a master’s degree in history, law and human rights and a doctorate in education sciences from the University of Lyon 2.
-She is a former research coordinator for the Research Unit on Humanitarian Stakes and Practices (UREPH) of MSF Switzerland and is currently the manager of the Medical Care under Fire project at the MSF International.
+Dr Françoise Duroch has a Master’s degree in history, law and human rights and a Doctorate in education sciences from the University of Lyon 2.
+She is a former Research Coordinator for the Research Unit on Humanitarian Stakes and Practices of MSF Switzerland and is currently the manager of the Medical Care Under Fire project at MSF International.
 She has worked on sexual violence issues since 2001.

 Dr Bertrand Taithe, Professor